cs112-01-spring2019/tictactoe-miltonsavage/README.md

 PROJECT 2

-NAME:
+NAME: Milton Savage

-DATE OF COMPLETION:
+DATE OF COMPLETION: 3/34/2019

-PURPOSE OF PROJECT:
+PURPOSE OF PROJECT:	TicTacToe game

-OUTSIDE SOURCES / HELP:
+OUTSIDE SOURCES / HELP: None

-MESSAGE FOR TA GRADER:
+MESSAGE FOR TA GRADER: The board is stored as 'X', 'O', and '-' chars rather than ints, I found this made it easier to print.
+Starting a new game instantiates a new object.